ozgurural/seedlabs-2/seedlabs/Exam3-Packet-Sniffing-and-Spoofing-Lab.md

 ![image](https://user-images.githubusercontent.com/4716254/206075719-dff9dcc1-78db-478e-a3c4-6f3029917a37.png)

-Try to ping website in another terminal and observe that the sent package appears in the running result.
+Pinged website in another terminal and observed that the sent package appears in the running result.

 Question 1: Start pcap to listen to the network card.
 Then, compile BPF filter and set the filter.
 Set sniffing The processing function, and finally close the sniffing.